 5. Apply to the Program

-It Is Possible to Transfer Into Madonna’s Accelerated Nursing Program
+It Is Possible to Transfer into Madonna’s Accelerated Nursing Program

 Being a transfer student might feel overwhelming, but it’s important to go into your ABSN journey knowing you’re not alone.
 In fact, the Association of American Colleges and Universities has found that over one third of students transfer at least once.
-Additionally, just three percent of students who transfer from a two-year college to a four-year college complete a degree before transferring — so it’s not at all uncommon to transfer into a degree pathway that more closely reflects your goals and passions.
+Additionally, just 3 percent of students who transfer from a two-year college to a four-year college complete a degree before transferring — so it’s not uncommon to transfer into a degree pathway that more closely reflects your goals and passions.

 Being a Transfer Nursing Student

 It may be intimidating transferring into a new place and program, but as a student in Madonna’s ABSN program, you can breathe easy knowing that you will be surrounded by like-minded peers from various backgrounds.
 These peers will make up your cohort, hopefully making you feel understood and supported during your time in the program.
-As fellow members of your class, these students will be the people you look to lean on for support during challenging times.
+As fellow members of your class, these students will be the people you look to for support during challenging times.

-Learn and Work in Detroit
+Learn and Work in Metro Detroit

 You Can Switch to a Nursing Major